renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 ## 9. INSERT INTO Statement

-This SQL statement inserts the data or records in the existing table of the SQL database.
+This docs.SQL statement inserts the data or records in the existing table of the docs.SQL database.
 This statement can easily insert single and multiple records in a single query statement.

 **Syntax of insert a single record:**
 ```